 After your files have been scanned, you’ll need to consider what to do with them.
 Frequently, the decision is based on the type of documents involved in the project, and if your organization requires documents to be kept on hand.
 In some situations, legislation requires original files to be stored.
 If this is the case, records storage services provide a feasible option to protect documents in a secure offsite facility.

 However, if the physical storage of documents is not a requirement, a shredding program is a secure, cost-effective option to destroy unneeded materials.
 Since most business documents include personally identifiable information (PII) of clients or employees, federal and state legislation requires the secure disposal of them.
-Reliable document shredding services provide a compliant way to destroy unneeded records to help you comply with federal regulations and state destruction laws.
+Professional document shredding services provide a compliant way to destroy unneeded records to help you comply with federal regulations and state destruction laws.

 10. How do you find the right document scanning partner?